kwilkos/cxf/distribution/src/main/release/samples/restful/README.txt

 updates customer 1234 with the data provided.

-The demo client codes demonstrate how to sent HTTP POST with XML data using JAX-WS dispatch and how to sent HTTP GET using URL.openStream().
+The client code demonstrate how to send HTTP POST with XML data using JAX-WS Dispatch and how to send HTTP GET using URL.openStream().

 Please review the README in the samples directory before continuing.

-Prerequisite
+Prerequisites
 ------------

-If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to run the environment script described in the samples directory README.
-If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment by running the script.
+If your environment already includes cxf-incubator.jar on the CLASSPATH, and the JDK and ant bin directories on the PATH it is not necessary to set the environment as described in the samples directory README.
+If your environment is not properly configured, or if you are planning on using wsdl2java, javac, and java to build and run the demos, you must set the environment.